wazuh/wazuh-documentation/source/user-manual/registering/restful-api-register.rst

 Registering agents using the Wazuh API manually
 ===============================================

-Wazuh API allows to register a Wazuh Agent by running a single requests from any host.
-This request will return a registration **key** for that agent, and then, you **must manually add** this key to the agent using ``manage_agents`` utility.
+Wazuh API allows registering the Wazuh agent by running a single request from any host.
+This request returns agent's registration key, which must be manually added to the agent using ``manage_agents`` program.

-In this example, we will register an agent in a manager whose IP is ``192.168.1.2``.

 Registering the Agents
 ^^^^^^^^^^^^^^^^^^^^^^